All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Affine Hyperpolygon spaces are not quotient singularities more generally

 If $X \cong V/G$, then $G$ is a symplectic reflection group by Verbitsky's Theorem \cite[Theorem~3.2]{Verbitsky} because $X$ admits a projective crepant resolution.
 In this case, if $V$ is symplectically reducible then $V = V_1 \times V_2$ and $G = G_1 \times G_2$, with $G_i$ acting on $V_i$.
 Moreover, $G_i \neq 1$ because $X_n(0)$ has a zero-dimensional leaf by Lemma~\ref{lem:sympleavesH0} and symplectic leaves of a symplectic singularity are preserved under isomorphism (they are the strata of the singular locus stratification \cite{Kaledinsympsingularities}).
 Lemma~\ref{lem:GproductNamarrangement} then implies that the Namikawa arrangement in $N^1(X/Y)$ is reducible.
 This contradicts the conclusion of the previous paragraph.
 Thus, $(V,G)$ is symplectically irreducible. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{t:not-quotient-sing}] Assume that $\Hyp_n(0) \cong V/G$.
 By Corollary~\ref{cor:hyperpolyquotiso}, $(V,G)$ is symplectically irreducible and $V/G$ admits a projective crepant resolution.
 We also know from Proposition~\ref{prop:beyondF} that its associated Namikawa Weyl group is $\Z_2^n$.
-Based on the the paragraph after Question~9.5 of \cite{BS-sra2} and \cite[Remark~6.2]{BellSchmittThiel}, either $G = \s_n \wr K$ is a wreath product group (with $K \subset \SL(2)$) or potentially\footnote{Recently, it has been shown by computer computations in \cite{SympSteinberg} that these quotient singularities do not admit projective symplectic resolutions.
-To avoid relying on computer calculations, we do not use this result here.} $G$ is one of the (complex) primitive symplectic reflection groups $W(S_1), W(R)$ or $W(U)$ acting on a $6,8$ or $10$ dimensional space, respectively (in the notation of \cite[Section~4]{CohenQuaternionic}).
+Based on the the paragraph after Question~9.5 of \cite{BS-sra2} and \cite[Remark~6.2]{BellSchmittThiel}, either $G = \s_n \wr K$ is a wreath product group (with $K \subset \SL(2)$) or potentially $G$ is one of the (complex) primitive symplectic reflection groups $W(S_1), W(R)$ or $W(U)$ acting on a $6,8$ or $10$ dimensional space, respectively (in the notation of \cite[Section~4]{CohenQuaternionic}).